FiloSottile/litetlog/README.md

 witnessctl is a CLI tool to operate on the litewitness database.
 It can be used while litewitness is running.

+    witnessctl add-log -db <path> -origin <origin>

+The `add-log` command adds a new known log starting at a size of zero.
+Removing a log is not supported, as it presents the risk of signing a split view if re-added.
+To disable a log, remove all its keys.

+    witnessctl add-key -db <path> -origin <origin> -key <verifier key>
-    witnessctl add-log -db <path> -origin <origin> -key <base64-encoded Ed25519 key>
+    witnessctl del-key -db <path> -origin <origin> -key <verifier key>

+The `add-key` and `del-key` commands add and remove verifier keys for a known log.
+The name of the key must match the log origin.

     witnessctl add-sigsum-log -db <path> -key <hex-encoded key>

-The `add-log` and `add-sigsum-log` commands add a new known log starting at a size of zero.
+The `add-sigsum-log` command is a helper that adds a new Sigsum log, computing the origin and key from a 32-byte hex-encoded Ed25519 public key.

     witnessctl list-logs -db <path>